tomalaforge/angular-challenges/pull_request_template.md

   - Create one of more challenges
   - Have many valuable contributions to the project

-Alternatively, you can still submit your PR to join the list of answered challenges.
+Alternatively, you can still submit your PR to join the list of answered challenges or to be reviewed by a community member. 🔥